ALANGUAGE/pla/doc/PLA_Language.md

 return   may be followed by an expression
 ```
 **Missing Statements**
 1. There is no **switch** statement, because it is difficult to implement and can be replaced with *if* statements.
-At run time, the *case* statement must load and evaluate every expression.
-Some *if* statements are more difficult to read, but they have the advantage of beeing smaller and faster at run time.
+At run time, the *case* statement must load and evaluate every expression. *If* statements are more difficult to read, but they have the advantage of beeing smaller and faster at run time.
 2. There is no **for** statement.
 It can be replaced with a *while* statement.
 3. no *break, continue, default* statements.